 Employee benefits obligations for wages, salaries, including non-monetary benefits that's are expected to be settled wholly within 12 months after the end of the period in which the employees render the related services are recognised and are measured at the amounts expected to be paid when liabilities are settled.

-A defined contribution plan is a post-employment benefit plan under which and entity pays specified contributions to separate entity and will have no legal or constructive obligation to pay further amounts.
-The Company make specified monthly contributions towards employee provident find and employee state insurance scheme ('ESI) to Government administered scheme which is a defined contribution plan.
-The contribution to provident fund are recognised as employee benefit expenses when they are due.
+A defined contribution plan is a post-employment benefit plan under which entity pays specified contributions to separate entity and will have no legal or constructive obligation to pay further amounts.
+The Company make specified monthly contributions towards employee provident fund to Government administered scheme which is a defined contribution plan.
+The contribution to provident fund is recognised as employee benefit expenses when they are due.
+The Company's contributions to defined Contribution Plans are charged to the Profit and Loss Account as and when incurred.

 1.12 GOVERNMENT GRANT